Donations to Black-Led Food and Land Organizations Shift from Charitable Giving to True Reparations

 It’s not a vision that these groups and communities lack, but the resources necessary for total transformation.
 A reposeful space for Black folks isn’t the kind of project that mainstream philanthropy usually rewards with investment.
 Instead, the current paradigm prioritizes White-led organizations, upholds White supremacist and colonial mindsets, and rewards major donors with undue influence in how their gifts are spent and what program success looks like—factors that can undermine the sustainability and self-determination of BIPOC-led nonprofit groups.

-Reparations Summer disrupts this by helping selected donor participants unlearn patterns of White supremacy within charitable giving.
+Reparations Summer disrupts this by helping selected donor participants unlearn patters of White supremacy within charitable giving.
 White donors must complete a rigorous application process to even participate—wealth alone and good intentions are not enough.
 Then, they commit to months of learning and engagement with Black-led land projects, followed by multiyear investments starting at about $25,000.

 Wealthy White donors in Reparations Summer are “actually in a process of healing and transformation that will result in them not only moving their own resources, but actually organizing their communities to move resources as well,” explains Janis Rosheuvel, a program director at Solidaire Network, a community of donor organizers in philanthropy who assisted with Reparations Summer.

-Note: CORRECTION: This article was edited at 5:15 p.m.
-Pacific on Feb.
-19, 2021, to update the caption on the lead image to be intentional in not identifying Malik Yakini as the sole founder of DBCFSN, as the previous caption invisibilizes the other cofounders and mischaracterizes why the farm was started.
-Read our corrections policy here.